 Then, you need a best practice library.
 This is where you store call recordings of all of your most successful calls.
 In an ideal situation, the calls are organized by key topics relevant to your business, such as strong objection-handling, great discovery questioning, or smart pitching.
 This is the absolutely crucial element to making advanced call preparation happen, as sales reps need to listen to two calls from this library before each dialing blitz.

 Finally, you need seamless sales dialing with DialNext functionality: Any friction between the repetition priming activity (listening to best practice call recordings) and the customer interaction (actual dialing) reduces the effectiveness of advanced call preparation.

 Ideally, your new sales rep will use your call libraries to find and sort calls pertaining to the types of calls they plan to make (i.e., cold calling).
-They listen to several examples of excellent cold calls, then immediately place outbound dials for 10 minutes, using the dialer to make as many calls as possible.
+They listen to several examples of excellent calls, pull up some cold calling scripts, then immediately place outbound dials for 10 minutes, using the dialer to make as many calls as possible.
 Once they reach 10 minutes, they listen to new examples of good calls, and continue the process.

 With an average of only 9 months of maximum productivity, new sales development reps can be a difficult hire.
 However with the right methodology and tools, you can easily decrease their ramp time and increase their tenure to build a more effective and successful sales team.